 - Clean thoroughly

-- Leave doors slightly ajar if unit will be off
+- Leave doors slightly ajar if the unit will be off

-- Shut off water supply to ice maker
+- Shut off water supply to the ice maker

 Premium Brand-Specific Maintenance Requirements